HANA SDI is super set of all, if and only if – HANA is the main data target.

-Now a day’s lot of questions are coming around HANA SDI like HANA SDI is the only future data integration solution for the SAP?
+Now a day’s lot of questions are coming around HANA SDI, like HANA SDI is the only future data integration solution for the SAP?
 Should we use SAP SLT or HANA SDI for data replication now?
-SAP Data services will be die in future?
+SAP Data services will be dead in the future?

 To answer all these questions let me try explaining what is SDI technology and How it is different from existing data integration tools.

-HANA SDI – Smart Data Integration is basically part of HANA delivered service called as EIM (Enterprise Information Management) services.
+HANA SDI – Smart Data Integration is basically part of the HANA delivered service called as EIM (Enterprise Information Management) services.
 This is an optional component.
 EIM provides mainly SDI and SDQ (smart data quality) solutions.
-SDI is the only solution which combines batch ETL, real-time replication, Virtual data into one technology.
-We no longer need separate component/product when our main data target is HANA.
-It is integral part of HANA architecture so different features of HANA can be used like aggregation, join, AFL function, Union etc. SDI is also be best use case to move HANA on-premise data to cloud or vice-versa.
+SDI is the only solution that combines batch ETL, real-time replication, Virtual data into one technology.
+We no longer need a separate components/product when our main data target is HANA.
+It is an integral part of HANA architecture so different features of HANA can be used like aggregation, join, AFL function, Union, etc. SDI is also the best use case to move HANA on-premise data to cloud or vice-versa.

 Comparison/Use case with other major data provisioning tools of SAP –

-SAP SLT (SAP Landscape Transformation) – This tool would be still considered as best choice when we need to perform real time replication from ABAP to ABAP or SAP ERP to HANA as side car solution.
+SAP SLT (SAP Landscape Transformation) – This tool would be still considered as the best choice when we need to perform real-time replication from ABAP to ABAP or SAP ERP to HANA as sidecar solution.
 This tool has flexible features to write ABAP codes for data filter, transformation, ease of replication for cluster and pool tables.
 Lots of other features to handle table replication with few clicks.

 Let’s talk about SDI important components/architecture and Usage.

-HANA DP Server (Data provisioning server) – This is a server/process resides inside HANA platform (Should be running for usage of SDI) which handles the communication between DP agent and HANA (Index server, XSC, XSA).
-If DP server is turned off then remote data source are not accessible to HANA.
+HANA DP Server (Data provisioning server) – This is a server/process resides inside the HANA platform (Should be running for the usage of SDI) which handles the communication between DP agent and HANA (Index server, XSC, XSA).
+If DP server is turned off then remote data sources are not accessible to HANA.

-DP Agent (Data provisioning agent)- DP Agent is a very lightweight process which allows HANA to reach various configured remote sources based on different types of adapters.
-This is mainly running out side of HANA and Most of the times close to the remote data source using DP Agent SAP Tool.
+DP Agent (Data provisioning agent)- DP Agent is a very lightweight process that allows HANA to reach various configured remote sources based on different types of adapters.
+This is mainly running out side of HANA and Most of the time close to the remote data source using DP Agent SAP Tool.

 This can be created and Configured in DP agent config tool or CREATE AGENT “DPAgentName” PROTOCOL ‘TCP’ host ‘<hostname>’ PORT 5050;